appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Setup-Server-side-Filtering-on-Select.md

 ---
 description: This page shows you how to set up server-side filtering on a Select widget, which allows you to refine query results based on specific search terms.
 ---
-# Setup Server-side Filtering on Select
+# Setup Server-side Filter on Select

 This page shows you how to set up server-side filtering on the Select widget, which allows you to refine query results based on specific search terms.